Dawatk/FM_Demod/README.md

 The flowgraph receives live broadcast FM signals, filters and demodulates them, and sends the resulting audio to my computer speakers in real time.
 I've also worked on a simple GUI to tune stations, adjust volume, and visualize the signal spectrum.

 # Future Plans:
--Add station scanning and presets
--Add squelch/mute options
--Possibly record audio to a file
+  Add station scanning and presets, squelch/mute options, Possibly record audio to a file